excubo-ag/Generators.Blazor/README.md

 This project aims at improving performance for blazor with source generators.

+## Why should I use this?

 Blazor uses reflection to handle `[Parameter]`s of components.
 This is a source of inefficiency in the framework.
 The `SetParametersAsync` generator overrides the default reflection-based implementation of `Task SetParametersAsync(ParameterView parameters)` by one that is generated at compile time, similar to
 [the recommendation by MS](https://github.com/dotnet/AspNetCore.Docs/blob/1e199f340780f407a685695e6c4d953f173fa891/aspnetcore/blazor/webassembly-performance-best-practices.md#implement-setparametersasync-manually)

+The performance improvement for just the parameter setting code is about 6x.

 ## How to use